egedursun/bimod-lab/README.md

 **BIMOD.IO SMART CONTRACTS**

-[1] Test the contract generation feature.
-[2] Test the contract deployment feature.
 [3] Along with putting function execution button(s), there can be a tool connection page, for connecting the
     contracts as tools to existing BimodLab assistants, and they can use this tool to initiate function calls to smart contracts.